C4NH4M/C4NH4M/README.md

 ## Hi there 👋

-I've been interested software and computing for many years but my profession is outside of this world. _Selft taught_ (awaiting the haters) with night schooling way back when.
+I've been interested software and computing for many years but my profession is outside of this world. _Selft taught_ (Sorry about that!) with night schooling way back when.
 Have an understandings of The following:

 | Basics     | Scripting Languages | Frameworks | Datbases |
 |-----------:|--------------------:|-----------:|---------:|